-On the weekends in September, take a free wagon ride to the orchards and pick your own apples.
+On the weekends in September, take a wagon ride to the orchards and pick your own apples.
+This orchard seems to be a bit calmer, without the festival type atmosphere.
 Call ahead to see what’s available to pick.
-Apple prices are $12 for a peck and $8 for a half peck.

 Here is a list of additional Apple Orchards in North Georgia where you can buy apples.
-Note that this site still has a link to Panorama Orchards and Farm Market.
-They do not have apple trees anymore, but do sell apples picked locally.
+Note these orchards sell apples, but do not necessarily let you pick them.
 Click here for additional photos of apple picking in Georgia

 Where to Eat on a trip to North Georgia Running around the apple orchard can make you hungry, even if you’re sampling while you pick.
 Our tradition includes a stop at Col. Poole’s BBQ and Pig Hill of Fame.
 My sons love the BBQ and I love the corny puns like the parking space sign “Pork Here”.
 Col. Poole’s also has the Pig Hill of Fame.
 Patrons purchase pig signs made out of plastic sign material to place on the hill.
 We still haven’t found our sign yet, but we’ll keep looking.